mihaidusmanu/privacy-preserving-image-features/README.md

 # Privacy-Preserving Image Features
 # (via Adversarial Affine Subspace Embedding)

-🚧 This repository is still work in progress.
-It contains a clean-up reimplementation of the following paper:
+## 🚧 This repository is still work in progress.

+It contains a cleaned-up reimplementation of the following paper:

 ```text
 "Privacy-Preserving Image Features via Adversarial Affine Subspace Embeddings".